Dakshesh1234/Sorting-Visualizer/README.md

 # Sorting_Visualizer
-Just download and run the index file and there you go you can see 10 sorting visuzlizations Implemented algorithms:
+Just download and run the index file and there you go, you can see 10 sorting visuzlizations, change the array or change the visualization speed for better understanding

+Implemented algorithms:
  1) Bubble sort
  2) Selection sort